Meet the Gillie Callum Team

 Ashley Stowkowy

-As an accomplished dancer herself, Ashley, strives to bring out the best in her dancers.
-Ashley is an eight time Alberta provincial champion.
+Ashley had the benefit and joy of being trained by some superstar teachers at Gillie Callum; Gail Danysk, Pierie Danysk and her mom, Keltie Stowkowy.
+With their coaching and mentorship, Ashley became an accomplished dancer herself; and strives to live up to their legacy and bring out the best in her dancers, inside and outside of the studio.
+Ashley is an an eight time Alberta provincial champion.
 She has won three National titles, and placed 2nd at the 1999 World Championships.
-Ashley is also an Adjudicator with the Scottish Official Board of Highland Dance.
-She is a member of the SDTA and BATD, as well as being a professional member with ScotDance USA.
-Ashley recently relocated to Houston, TX and still engages in teaching virtually with TeamGC.
-Outside of the dance studio Ashley is an Engineer and works with TC Energy. |
+Over her career, Ashley had the privilege of being trained by some other talented teachers; Sherril Medd, Bill Troock, Kelly Abrahart, Mrs. Jean Simpson, Jill Young and Cheryl Rafter.
+Ashley is also an Adjudicator with the Royal Scottish Official Board of Highland Dance.
+She is a member of the SDTA and BATD, as well as being a professional member with ScotDance Canada.
+Ashley recently relocated back to Calgary and has been delighted to re-engage with TeamGC, in person.
+Outside of the dance studio Ashley is the Director of Canadian Regulated Business Development for TC Energy. |

 Keltie Stowkowy

-Keltie has nurtured and developed Gillie Callum Highland Dancers for over 20 years.
+Keltie has nurtured and developed Gillie Callum Highland Dancers for over 25 years.
 Keltie is masterful at engaging young dancers and developing, not only a passion for dance, but also a strong work ethic.
 One thing all of Keltie's students share is a love of dance.
 She has a great eye for technique, a trait that has led her to develop national champions and world class dancers.

-Keltie is a Fellow of the SDTA and BATD, she is a member of ScotDance Canada, and also the former National Registrar and National Competition Organizer chair for ScotDance Canada.
-As a respected teacher in the Highland community Keltie is also an accomplished judge with the SOBHD.
+Keltie is a Fellow of the SDTA, is a member of ScotDance Canada, and also the former National Registrar and National Competition Organizer chair for ScotDance Canada.
+As a respected teacher in the Highland community Keltie is also an accomplished judge with the RSOBHD.
 She has travelled all over the world to judge major championships and lead workshops for dancers. |